Statistics Calculators

 $$\bar{x}=\frac{\sum_{i} x_i}{n}=\frac{45+\ 67+\ 70+\ 75+\ 80+\ 81+\ 82+\ 84}{8}=73$$

-Step 2: Compute the deviations
+Step 2: Compute the individual deviations from the mean.

 x₁-x̄ x₂-x̄ x₃-x̄ x₄-x̄ x₅-x̄ x₆-x̄ x₇-x̄ x₈-x̄